Echoes of Breonna Taylor in shooting of Black man in Georgia

 About two weeks after the shooting, police got additional arrest warrants for the alleged dealer, who had already been arrested in the raid on the townhouse, and his brother, saying the pair had access to a locked closet in the apartment where a backpack containing drugs was found.

-Police also got arrest warrants for two women and a man who were in the apartment with Bolton when police entered.
-The warrants charge all three with possession of a gun despite prior felony convictions after one gun was found in the kitchen and another in a bedroom.
+Police also got arrest warrants for two women and a man who were in the apartment with Bolton.
+The warrants charge all three with possession of a gun by a felon after one gun was found in the kitchen and another in a bedroom.
 The man also had a backpack containing cocaine, marijuana and methamphetamines, a warrant says.

-Daphne Bolton, who says her brother was a talented singer with a big heart, wants to know why he was shot and wants the officers involved to be fired and charged.
-She also wants an end to “no-knock” warrants.
+Daphne Bolton wants to know why her brother was shot and wants the officers fired and charged.
+She also wants “no-knock” warrants banned.

-Bolton said she was at work at a bank in Charlotte, North Carolina, on Dec.
-17 when she got a Facebook message from her brother's daughter saying he'd been shot.
-The hours that followed are a blur, but she remembers pacing in her home, calling hospitals near Atlanta to try to find him before eventually learning he'd died.

-The two siblings were born about a year apart and grew up, along with an older sister who died five years ago from complications of multiple sclerosis, in a tightknit family in Mississippi.
+The siblings grew up, along with an older sister who died five years ago, in a tightknit family in Mississippi.
 As teenagers, they moved to South Carolina with their mother after their parents divorced.

-Johnny Bolton never really liked school, but he was funny and well liked and drew a crowd when he'd sing in public.
-He began dabbling with drugs in his late teens, possibly as a way to cope with their parents' divorce, his sister said.
+Johnny Bolton never really liked school, but he was funny and well liked and drew a crowd when he’d sing in public.
+He began using drugs in his late teens, possibly to cope with their parents’ divorce, his sister said.
 He moved to the Atlanta area as a young man.

-Daphne Bolton saw her brother a couple of times a year, but spoke to him more often.
-She treasures a memory from one of her birthdays when her brother came to surprise her and the family went bowling.
-Since his death, she's regretted not going to a family reunion last summer where he was set to sing.

-Johnny Bolton ran into trouble with the law over the years, mostly drug and misdemeanor offenses, and spent some time locked up.
-He'd often call his sister to ask for money and she'd send it.
-Even though she didn't agree with some of her brother's choices, she figured it was safer if he got money from her.
+Johnny Bolton had trouble with the law over the years, mostly drug and misdemeanor offenses, and spent some time locked up.
+He’d often call his sister to ask for money.

 “He always told me, he said, ‘Baby Sis, I’m gonna get better.’
 I said, ‘I know you are,’” Daphne Bolton said through tears.
 “I never gave up hope that he would get better.
 Now I, unfortunately, will never get to see that day.”